avranju/aad-b2c-device-code-flow/README.md

 }
 ```

-You can imagine your app continually polling the `/poll-token` endpoint while waiting for the user to sign-in.
-While the authentication is pending `/poll-token` will return HTTP status code `404`.
+You can imagine your app continually polling the `/poll-token` endpoint while
+waiting for the user to sign-in.
+While the authentication is pending
+`/poll-token` will return HTTP status code `204` to indicate that the
+authentication is not complete yet.
+If an invalid code is passed then HTTP
+status code `404` is returned.